 The service provider must make available follow-up services for adults and dislocated worker participants who are placed in unsubsidized employment, for up to 12 months after the first day of employment.
 Staff should offer follow-up services unless the participant refuses.
-If a participant refuses follow-up services, this must be documented in case notes and on the Contact Standards Form.
+If a participant refuses follow-up services, this must be documented in case notes.
 Refusing services does not permit the termination of contact, as there are reporting requirements.
 The Rights and Responsibilities form signed at the time of enrollment says that they will respond to these contacts.